 No matter how fast and enjoyable Safari is, Apple always tries to streamline it.
 And there’s a good reason for that: over time, software incompatibilities inevitably arise.
 On top of that, Apple security experts regularly discover loopholes that can be exploited by cybercriminals.
-The latest version of Safari might then fix those security issues, as well as resolve other bugs.
+The latest version of this web browser might then fix those security issues, as well as resolve other bugs.

-You might also want to run the latest version of Safari because it has new features.
-A case in point is Safari 15 in macOS Monterey, which comes with a redesigned sidebar, newly added Quick Note feature and tab, and so much more.
+You might also want to run its latest version because it has new features.
+A case in point is Safari 16.3 in macOS Monterey, which comes with a redesigned sidebar, a newly added Quick Note feature and tab, and so much more.

-Now you know the reasons to download a Safari update, let’s look at how to do it.
+Now that you know the reasons to download a Safari update, let our team guide you through the steps to do it with ease.

 How to update Safari on your Mac

-Here’s how to upgrade Safari on Mac for macOS Mojave or later:
+Follow the steps below to update Safari for macOS Mojave or later:

 - Go to System Preferences and select Software Update

-- Wait for your Mac to check for updates
+- Wait for your computer to check for updates

 - If there’s an available update, click Upgrade Now

-- To automatically receive macOS and Safari updates, check the box that says Automatically keep my Mac up to date
+- To automatically receive macOS and browser updates, check the box that says Automatically keep my Mac up to date

 How to update Safari via the App Store

-If you use macOS High Sierra or earlier, you can update Safari by simply upgrading macOS via the App Store.
-Note, however, that it’s not always possible to upgrade older Macs to the latest version of macOS.
-You can check the compatibility of your device with the latest version of macOS here.
+If you use macOS High Sierra or earlier, you can update Apple's default browser by simply upgrading macOS via the App Store.
+We should warn you, however, that it’s not always possible to upgrade older Macs to the latest version of macOS.

 - Open the App Store, and select the Updates tab